List of Maid Sama! characters

-Maid Sama! (会長はメイド様!, Kaichō wa Meido-sama!) is a shōjo manga series by Hiro Fujiwara.
+The characters of the manga series Maid Sama! were created by Hiro Fujiwara.
 The story centers around Misaki Ayuzawa, the student council president of the previously all-boys high school who is particularly strict on the boys, and her relationship with her man Takumi Usui, a classmate who knows the secret that Misaki works at a maid café to support her family.